 Which benefit?
 Status of your benefits?
-You applied for BadgerCare Plus Express Enrollment on 06/26/2008.
-The following individual(s) is/are temporarily enrolled in BadgerCare Plus: Joe Smith BadgerCare Sara Smith Plus temporary This temporary enrollment will end on or before 07/31/2008.
-To learn more, see your enrollment for children Rights and Responsibilities.
-In order to continue receiving BadgerCare Plus you must apply through one of the following methods: Online at http://access.wi.gov By mail or in person at: Dane County Job Center 1819 Aberg Ave.
-Madison, WI 53704 (608) 242-7400 To learn more, see your Rights and Responsibilities
+BadgerCare Plus temporary enrollment for children You applied for BadgerCare Plus Express Enrollment on 06/25/2008.
+The following individual(s) is/are temporarily enrolled in BadgerCare Plus: • Joe Smith • Sara Smith This temporary enrollment will end on or before 07/31/2008.
+To learn more, see your Rights and Responsibilities.
+In order to continue receiving BadgerCare Plus you mus apply through one of the following methods: • Online at http://access.wi.gov • By mail or in person at: Dane County Job Center 1819 Aberg Ave.
+Madison, WI 53704 (608) 242-7400